Windmill-City/IngameIME/README.md

 //IMM32
 IngameIME::BaseIME* api = new IngameIME::IMM();
+//TextServiceFramework(Only works in STA Thread)
+//Dont call methods out of your Initialize Thread, or you will result in crash
-//TextServiceFramework(Only works in STA Thread) IngameIME::BaseIME* api = new IngameIME::TSF();
+//Call Initialize() at your UI Thread IngameIME::BaseIME* api = new IngameIME::TSF();
 ```
 Set up callbacks